MarekPikula/serenitycode.dev/content/post/2019/09/quartus-sv-gotchas/index.md

 #### Unsupported features

-As indicated by Quartus documentation type parameters are not supported at all.
+Quartus documentation indicates that the type parameters are not supported at all.
 Depending on context it might require different solutions.
 For example if expected type is plain `logic` or `logic` vector it is possible to parametrize the module with vector width, as seen in an example.
 The same is for other datatypes with defined bit width.
 Width of data types such as structs can be